History of the Cherokee language: Literacy

 Sequoyah's syllabary in the order that he originally arranged the characters.

 When Sequoyah returned east, he brought a sealed envelope containing a written speech from one of the Arkansas Cherokee leaders.
 By reading this speech, he convinced the eastern Cherokee also to learn the system, after which it spread rapidly.
 In 1825 the Cherokee Nation officially adopted the writing system.
 From 1828 to 1834, American missionaries assisted the Cherokee in using Sequoyah's syllabary to develop type characters and print the Cherokee Phoenix, the first newspaper of the Cherokee Nation, with text in both Cherokee and English.

-In 1826, the Cherokee National Council commissioned George Lowrey and David Brown to translate and print eight copies of the laws of the Cherokee Nation in the new Cherokee language using Sequoyah's system.
+In 1826, the Cherokee National Council commissioned George Lowrey and his son-in-law David Brown to translate and print eight copies of the laws of the Cherokee Nation in the new Cherokee language using Sequoyah's system.

 Once Albert Gallatin saw a copy of Sequoyah's syllabary, he found the syllabary superior to the English alphabet.
 Even though the Cherokee student must learn 85 characters instead of 26, he can read immediately.
 The student could accomplish in a few weeks what students of English writing could learn in two years.

 In 1824, the General Council of the Eastern Cherokee awarded Sequoyah a large silver medal in honor of the syllabary.
 According to Davis, one side of the medal bore his image surrounded by the inscription in English, "Presented to George Gist by the General Council of the Cherokee for his ingenuity in the invention of the Cherokee Alphabet."
 The reverse side showed two long-stemmed pipes and the same inscription written in Cherokee.
 Supposedly, Sequoyah wore the medal throughout the rest of his life and it was buried with him.

 By 1825, the Bible and numerous religious hymns and pamphlets, educational materials, legal documents and books were translated into the Cherokee language.
 Thousands of Cherokee became literate and the literacy rate for Cherokee in the syllabary was higher than that of whites in the English alphabet.

 Though use of the Cherokee syllabary declined after many of the Cherokee were relocated to Indian Territory, present day Oklahoma, it has survived in private correspondence, renderings of the Bible, and descriptions of Indian medicine and now can be found in books and on the internet among other places.